 6 VFPE mode

 The counter used in the AES counter mode must be initialised externally.
-If the plaintext is greater thank digits, as many invocations of the AES as are needed are carried out, incrementing the counter for each fresh block.
+If the plaintext is greater than digits, as many invocations of the AES as are needed are carried out, incrementing the counter for each fresh block.

 Note that VFPE is “malleable”, as it alone is based on a stream-cipher mode and does not use the Feistel structure of the other two modes.
 This makes it open to an active known plaintext substitution attack, and so some extra mechanism (typically a MAC) must be deployed to prevent this.